consulthys/logstash-output-firebase/README.md

 [rest-firebase](https://github.com/CodementorIO/rest-firebase) Ruby library by the [Codementor](https://www.codementor.io) folks.
 Each `firebase` output allows you to write your event data to whatever reference in your Firebase database.

-This output plugin supports all https://firebase.google.com/docs/database/rest/save-data#section-ways-to-save[REST operations] provided by Firebase, namely:
+This output plugin supports all [REST operations](https://firebase.google.com/docs/database/rest/save-data#section-ways-to-save) provided by Firebase, namely:
  * `put`: to create new data or modify existing data under a specific database reference
  * `patch`: to update some of the keys under a specific database reference without replacing all of the data.